paritytech/asset-transfer-api/README.md

 ### Transferring assets via xTokens pallet

 If the transfer is being sent from a parachain that utilizes the `xTokens` pallet, the API will detect that and construct the transaction that is necessary.
-It will construct one of three calls: `transferMultiAsset`, `transferMultiAssets`, or `transferMultiAssetWithFee`.
+It will construct one of three calls: `transferMultiasset`, `transferMultiassets`, or `transferMultiassetWithFee`.
 This is only applicable when the intended transfer direction starts from a parachain.
 The `xTokens` pallet can be found [here](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/xtokens).

 An example would look like:
 ```typescript